Skip to main content

 A Deeper Look at Dietary Fats

-The structural role of fats in is clear, but the type of fat consumed is a critical variable.
+The structural role of fats in hormone synthesis is clear, but the type of fat consumed is a critical variable.
 The fatty acid composition of your diet can directly influence the fluidity of cell membranes and the activity of enzymes involved in steroidogenesis.

 • Saturated Fatty Acids (SFAs) ∞ Found in animal products and tropical oils, SFAs are a direct precursor for cholesterol synthesis.
 Some studies suggest that diets containing adequate SFAs are associated with higher resting testosterone levels.
 This is a key reason why extremely low-fat diets can sometimes lead to a reduction in sex hormone production.